W. Eugene Smith, Ed Thompson and the battle for creative control: A play in multiple acts

 “All the world’s a stage, and all the men and women merely players.
 They have their exits and their entrances.
 And one man in his time plays many parts.”
 William Shakespeare, from “As you Like It”

 Several months ago I received a few emails from friends pointing me to a highly entertaining blogpost written by Jim Hughes, author of the biography of Smith entitled W. Eugene Smith: Substance and Shadow.
 In it is a brief, yet important appearance of a then 28 year old Harold Feinstein in his role as Smith collaborator during the years of the now legendary Pittsburgh Project photoessay.
-The post, entitled “W. Eugene Smith at the 1959 Miami Photojournalism Conference: More Pages from the Cutting Room Floor“, reads like tragicomedy, replete with colorful characters, high stakes melodrama, comic relief, and even political commentary.
+The post, entitled “W. Eugene Smith at the 1959 Miami Photojournalism Conference: More Pages from the Cutting Room Floor“, (found in the terrific blog The Online Photographer) reads like tragicomedy, replete with colorful characters, high stakes melodrama, comic relief, and even political commentary.
 Yet at its core – all the histrionics notwithstanding – the key debate between creative control and commercial concerns was a serious one – and still is.
 Inspite of his reputation for being obsessive and unstable, Smith’s role – desired or not – as the key crusader for artistic freedom within photojournalism, did define the terrain on which this battle would unfold over time.
 This is why in his intro to the blogpost, Hughes describes the story he tells as” an important one, historically, that still needs to be told.”

 The Hughes post came to me shortly after I had come across photocopies of Harold’s original Pittsburgh Project lay-out.
 These drawings were renderings of Smith’s vision for what he hoped would be the published version of his mammoth photoessay on Pittsburgh.
 (It was, in fact, largely Smith’s commitment to the lay-out of the photoessay that put him at odds with LIFE Magazine and eventually led him to seek publication elsewhere.)
 Recently, in the process of editing Harold’s teaching tapes, I came across a few brief clips of Harold sharing his personal memories of Smith.
 These have been edited and added to our YouTube channel with links in this blogpost.